Guidance for federal hiring and firing puts less emphasis on marijuana use as a disqualifier

 The memo says that use or possession of marijuana can disqualify an applicant or merit the firing of a current employee on grounds of illegal use of a controlled substance or of criminal conduct.
 “However, OPM’s suitability regulations do not permit agencies to automatically find individuals unsuitable for federal employment based on either factor,” it says.

-Similarly, it said that for job applicants, those regulations “do not permit agencies to automatically find individuals unsuitable for federal service on the basis of marijuana use prior to appointment.”
+Similarly, it says that for job applicants, those regulations “do not permit agencies to automatically find individuals unsuitable for federal service on the basis of marijuana use prior to appointment.”

 “Rather, when agencies consider the suitability or fitness of an applicant or appointee for a position, the individual’s conduct must be evaluated on a case-by-case basis to determine the impact, if any, to the integrity and the efficiency of the Government,” it says.

-In an emailed statement, OPM said the memo “does not represent a change to OPM’s suitability/fitness policy.
+In a statement, OPM said the memo “does not represent a change to OPM’s suitability/fitness policy.
 However, it does affirm that regulations do not permit agencies to automatically find individuals unsuitable for federal employment based on use or possession of marijuana.”

 The guidance from the Biden administration updates a policy in place since 2015 that also told agencies to make case-by-case judgments, based on the nature and seriousness of the conduct, the circumstances and “contributing societal conditions.”